Royce Lewis Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Brewers pitching staff ranks 14th in MLB.
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Brewers' 4.00 team ERA ranks 10th among all league pitching staffs.
+- The Brewers' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- Brewers pitchers combine to give up 156 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Brewers pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- Miley gets the start for the Brewers, his 17th of the season.
-He is 6-3 with a 3.05 ERA and 55 strikeouts in 82 2/3 innings pitched.
+- Burnes (9-6) is looking for his 10th win when he gets the starting nod for the Brewers in his 26th start of the season.
+He's put together a 3.43 ERA in 152 2/3 innings pitched, with 155 strikeouts.

-- The lefty's most recent appearance came on Thursday against the Los Angeles Dodgers, when he threw five innings, surrendering three earned runs while allowing seven hits.
+- The righty's last time out was on Friday against the Los Angeles Dodgers, when he went seven scoreless innings while allowing two hits.

-- In 16 games this season, the 36-year-old has amassed an ERA of 3.05, with 6 strikeouts per nine innings.
-Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.